radiantlogic-v8/documentation-ido/documentation/explore/overview.md

   ![Image of data exploration options](Media/explore-options.png "Image showing data exploration options")

 * Organization: See the whole organization’s structure.
 * Department: Filter and focus on specific departments.
 * Identity: Search for and review individual identities within the system.
+* Account: Search for and review individual accounts within the system.
+* Group: Filter by groups and review members in those groups.
 * Resource: Explore various resources available within the organization.

 ### Filters and views